HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/enable.md

 ## Disabling DX Picker

-Once Search V2 is disabled, DX Picker will also be disabled.
-For reference check [Search V2](../../../build_sites/search_v2/index.md).
+Disabling Search V2 also disables DX Picker.
+For more information on disabling Search V2, refer to [Installing and Deploying Search V2](../../../build_sites/search_v2/installation.md).